-There are beaches in Guatemala?
-As a matter of fact, there are Guatemala beaches on two coasts: the Pacific and the Caribbean.
+There are some beautiful beaches in Guatemala.
+As a matter of fact, there are Guatemalan beaches on two coasts: the Pacific and the Caribbean.
 Because the majority of the country's most popular attractions are inland, most travelers don't make it to the coast.

 Monterrico, located on Guatemala's Pacific Coast, is the most popular Guatemala beach.
 With black volcanic sand and a strong current, Monterrico isn't one of Central America's postcard-perfect gems, but that's part of its draw.

 Funky Livingston is a cluster of colorful wood structures wedged between the Caribbean and the rainforest.
-It can only be reached by boat, via a boat from Puerto Barrios, or down the Rio Dulce, a river that winds through the jungle.
+It can only be reached by boat, from Puerto Barrios, or by traveling down the Rio Dulce, a river that winds through the jungle.

 Playa Tilapa is located right near the Mexican border and is one of the most remote Guatemala beaches.

-A couple hours from Quetzaltenango (Xela), erstwhile shipping port Champerico is a vacation spot for Guatemalans, though as with all Guatemala beaches, it's rarely crowded.
+A couple hours from Quetzaltenango (Xela), the shipping port of Champerico (or Champe) is a vacation spot for Guatemalans, though as with all Guatemala beaches, it's rarely crowded.

 Iztapa served as Guatemala's original port and, like Puerto San Jose, is now a base for some of the world's best sail fishing.

 Puerto Barrios is a port town on the Caribbean coast of Guatemala.
 It serves as a jumping-off point for Livingston, and for travelers heading to Punta Gorda on Belize's southern coast by boat.

 Puerto San Jose

-Not far from Monterrico, Puerto San Jose is a port town home to 20,000 Guatemalans, the most of any town along Guatemala's Pacific Coast.
-There's a Guatemala beach worth checking out, and the sail fishing off the coast ranks among the world's best.
+Not far from Monterrico, Puerto San Jose is a port town home to 20,000 Guatemalans, the most populated of any town along Guatemala's Pacific Coast.
+You can fly into this scenic area with the volcanoes providing a backdrop.